- About FASS

 - Next steps for new students

-Outlook is the official communication delivery system for SFU and FASS One.
-Please make it a habit to check this email frequently, as important information from your course professors/TAs, Student Records and Student Finance, as well as from FASS is provided through this email.
-Your U-Pass reload notice will go to this email as well.
+SFU Mail is the official communication delivery system for SFU and FASS One.
+Please make it a habit to check this email frequently as important information from your course professors/TAs, Student Records and Student Finance, as well as from FASS is provided through this email.

-You can connect SFU Outlook to your iOS devices and Android devices, so that you don't miss an important notice or information.
+You can connect SFU Email to your iOS devices and Android devices so that you don't miss important notices or information.
 You are responsible for keeping up with your email notices.

 Frequently asked questions